Design and Drawing for Production: 7604 : 20 weeks : 1/2 Credit

 Production (Construction and Manufacturing) : 7722 : 20 weeks : 1/2 Credit

 A skills development course for students interested in construction and/or manufacturing.
 Activities will include a school/community construction project, a mass production product and/or an involved individual project.
-Students will be responsible for the project design, materials procurement, machine set up and production, assembly and delivery of the final project.
+A hands on course for students interested in construction and/or manufacturing.
+The course will cover construction techniques and careers.
+The class project will include building either a model home or full size shed.
+Students then design a product, set up an assembly line and then produce the design.

 Graphic Communications : 7512 : (Graphic Arts) : 20 weeks :1/2 Credit

 This course is designed for anyone interested in print communications, commercial art or photography.
-Advanced printing activities include layout and design, computer graphics with Adobe Photoshop, offset printing and screen printing.
+Advanced printing activities include layout and design, computer graphics with Adobe Photoshop, shirt designs, ads, surreal and house composition.
 It is recommended that the student first take Communication Systems 7502 or have a good working knowledge of computers.

 Media Production Technology : 7522 : (Multi Media Production) : 20 weeks : 1/2 Credit

 This course will give students an understanding of the major communications media and also how to use these various types of media.
 The forms of media which students will be utilizing will include: audio, video, integrated electronic media and computer-controlled media with a strong emphasis on digital video.
-Using Adobe software, projects include music video, history, movie trailers, and patriotic videos.
+Using Adobe software, projects include music video, history of movie trailers, destination video and claymation.

 Radio Broadcasting & Communications : 9771 : 20 weeks : 1/2 Credit